bsmith89/make-bml/make-lesson.md

 we get something like a "filename language".
 We describe the analyses we want to run and then have _Make_ figure out the details.

-We can make this a tiny bit easier

 > #### Practice ####
 >